PyObfx/PyObfx/README.md

 ```

 ## License
-This project is licensed under the GPL v3 License - see the [LICENSE.md](https://github.com/PyObfx/PyObfx/blob/master/LICENSE) file for details
+This project is licensed under the GPL v3 License - see the [LICENSE](https://github.com/PyObfx/PyObfx/blob/master/LICENSE) file for details.